lyteword/chspurgeon-tod/volume-1/psalm-19.md

 extreme."
 The next morning he visited the scene of his guilt—

-## "And sought the black accursed pool,
+And sought the black accursed pool,

 With a wild misgiving eye;